Arlo vs Ring: Which System Is Better?

 Both Ring and Arlo offer modes, and geofencing to automate which mode is active.
 Ring offers the three mode options I’ve just mentioned, Armed, Disarmed, and Home.
 For each mode you can set whether a camera will detect and record motion or enable live view.
 I find that a bit limiting as you can’t, for example, disable recording but still get notifications, or turn on the light.

 Arlo, on the other hand offers a lot of flexibility by allowing you to create custom modes per camera.
 Arlo treats each mode more like a rule that says “if something happens then do this and this”.
 I’ve used this to create a rule that says it motion is detected, turn on the floodlight, but don’t record or notify me.
 You can base triggers on motion or audio detection, and enable or disable any of the camera features, so you’re pretty much unrestricted in the combinations you can use.

-Video capture in both systems is largely the same, and will vary automatically based on your internet performance.
+Capturing video recordings in both systems is largely the same, and will vary quality automatically based on your internet performance as it’s primarily going to cloud storage.
 Ring and Arlo cameras allow you to specify whether to record audio or not, and Ring also allows you to adjust the default recording duration when motion is detected.

 This can same a lot of time and vastly improves the value of the camera system.
 Why?
 Because if you have to open the app every time to see what triggered a camera you’ll start to not bother as most of the time it’ll likely be nothing to worry about.
 With rich notifications you’ll be able to assess if you need to take action with a glance, and that ensures you won’t miss when something important happens.